What is China's pathway to limit global warming to 1.5°C?

 *These pathways reflect the level of mitigation ambition needed domestically to align the country with a cost-effective breakdown of the global emissions reductions in 1.5ºC compatible pathways.
 For developing countries, achieving these reductions may well rely on receiving significant levels of international support.
 In order to achieve their 'fair share' of climate action, developed countries would also need to support emissions reductions in developing countries.

-• Graph description
+Graph description

 The figure shows national 1.5°C compatible emissions pathways.
 This is presented through a set of illustrative pathways and a 1.5°C compatible range for total GHG emissions excl.
 LULUCF.
+Emissions data is presented in global warming potential (GWP) values from the IPCC's Fifth Assessment Report (AR5).
 The 1.5°C compatible range is based on global cost-effective pathways assessed by the IPCC AR6, defined by the 5th-50th percentiles of the distributions of such pathways which achieve the LTTG of the Paris Agreement.
 We consider one primary net-negative emission technology in our analysis (BECCS) due to data availability.
 Net negative emissions from the land-sector (LULUCF) and novel CDR technologies are not included in this analysis due to data limitations from the assessed models.
 Furthermore, in the global cost-effective model pathways we analyse, such negative emissions sources are usually underestimated in developed country regions, with current-generation models relying on land sinks in developing countries.

-Methodology (ecluding LULUCF)
+Methodology (excluding LULUCF)

-Data References (ecluding LULUCF)
+Data References (excluding LULUCF)

 Rapidly declining coal consumption can drive decarbonisation of China’s industry sector

 Achieving global net zero CO₂ emissions by 2050 requires rapid industrial decarbonisation, with China needing to significantly reduce its coal consumption.
-Under the Net Zero Commitments pathway, coal use in Chinese industry would decline by 27% from 2021 levels by 2030, with coal nearly phased out by 2040 as electrification accelerates.
+Under the Net Zero Commitments pathway, coal use in Chinese industry would decline by 18% from 2022 levels by 2030, with coal nearly phased out by 2040 as electrification accelerates.

-China’s rapid electrification of transportation: A step closer to net zero
+China’s rapid electrification of transportation: a step closer to net zero